Freedom of religion in Asia by country: Legal framework

 Female Buddhist monks are not recognized by the government, and thus do not receive any of the privileges associated with monk status in the country.

 Education

-Religious education is required for all students at both the primary and secondary levels; students may not opt out.
-The curriculum must contain information about all of the five recognized umbrella religious groups in the country.
-Students who wish to pursue in-depth studies of a particular religion may study at private religious schools and can transfer credits to public schools.
-Individual schools, working in conjunction with their local administrative boards, are authorized to arrange additional religious studies courses.
+Religious education is required for all students at both the primary and secondary levels with no opting out; the curriculum must contain information about all of the five recognized umbrella religious groups in the country.

 Insurgency

 Because of the close ties between ethnicity and religion in Thailand, violence that is part of the ongoing insurgency in South Thailand is difficult to classify as being purely motivated by religious identity.
-In 2017, there were at least 263 deaths reported connected to insurgent violence, and no reports of anyone being specifically targeted due to their religion.